What is acne prone skin?

 The first step in any skincare routine is cleansing.
 You should look for a gentle cleanser and apply this on damp skin in the morning and the evening.

-Many people believe that acne prone skin is a result caused by eating greasy food or not washing your face enough.
+Many people believe that acne-prone skin is a result caused by eating greasy food or not washing your face enough.
 Whilst these stereotypes aren’t useful, things such as stress and using inappropriate skincare products can increase the likelihood of breakouts and flare-ups.
 Scientists agree too, that ‘modern’ lifestyle could have a significant impact on our health and our skin.
-Understanding your skin’s requirements and using skincare products accordingly can give you the power to manage your acne prone skin.
-A good first step is to start a skin diary or use our app (Coming soon).
+Understanding your skin’s requirements and using skincare products accordingly can give you the power to manage your acne-prone skin.
+A good first step is to start a skin diary or use our app to help track your food and understand its impact on your skin

 #1 Is there an “Acne” gene?